Parapsychology: Direct mental interactions with living systems

 Formerly called bio-PK, "direct mental interactions with living systems" (DMILS) studies the effects of one person's intentions on a distant person's psychophysiological state.
 One type of DMILS experiment looks at the commonly reported "feeling of being stared at".
-The "starer" and the "staree" are isolated in different locations, and the starer is periodically asked to simply gaze at the staree via closed circuit video links.
+The "starer" and the "staree" are isolated in different locations, and the starer is periodically asked to simply gaze at the staree via closed-circuit video links.
 Meanwhile, the staree's nervous system activity is automatically and continuously monitored.

 Parapsychologists have interpreted the cumulative data on this and similar DMILS experiments to suggest that one person's attention directed towards a remote, isolated person can significantly activate or calm that person's nervous system.
-In a meta-analysis of these experiments published in the British Journal of Psychology in 2004, researchers found that there was a small but significant overall DMILS effect.
-However, the study also found that when a small number of the highest-quality studies from one laboratory were analyzed, the effect size was not significant.
+In a meta-analysis of these experiments published in the British Journal of Psychology in 2004, researchers found a small but significant overall DMILS effect.
+However, the study also found that the effect size was insignificant when a small number of the highest-quality studies from one laboratory were analyzed.
 The authors concluded that although the existence of some anomaly related to distant intentions cannot be ruled out, there was also a shortage of independent replications and theoretical concepts.

 Dream telepathy

 Parapsychological studies into dream telepathy were carried out at the Maimonides Medical Center in Brooklyn, New York led by Stanley Krippner and Montague Ullman.
 They concluded the results from some of their experiments supported dream telepathy.
 However, the results have not been independently replicated.

-The picture target experiments that were conducted by Krippner and Ullman were criticized by C. E. M. Hansel.
-According to Hansel there were weaknesses in the design of the experiments in the way in which the agent became aware of their target picture.
-Only the agent should have known the target and no other person until the judging of targets had been completed; however, an experimenter was with the agent when the target envelope was opened.
-Hansel also wrote there had been poor controls in the experiment as the main experimenter could communicate with the subject.
+The picture target experiments that Krippner and Ullman conducted were criticized by C. E. M. Hansel.
+According to Hansel, there were weaknesses in the design of the experiments in the way in which the agents became aware of their target picture.
+Only the agent should have known the target, and no other person should have known until the targets were judged; however, an experimenter was with the agent when the target envelope was opened.
+Hansel also wrote that the experiment had poor controls as the main experimenter could communicate with the subject.
 In 2002, Krippner denied Hansel's accusations, claiming the agent did not communicate with the experimenter.

-An attempt to replicate the experiments that used picture targets was carried out by Edward Belvedere and David Foulkes.
+Edward Belvedere and David Foulkes attempted to replicate the picture-target experiments.
 The finding was that neither the subject nor the judges matched the targets with dreams above chance level.
 Results from other experiments by Belvedere and Foulkes were also negative.

 In 2003, Simon Sherwood and Chris Roe wrote a review that claimed support for dream telepathy at Maimonides.
 However, James Alcock noted that their review was based on "extreme messiness" of data.
 Alcock concluded the dream telepathy experiments at Maimonides have failed to provide evidence for telepathy and "lack of replication is rampant".